 Moving to a new city is always challenging.
 And a large part of that challenge is looking for a place to live.
-There are so many things to consider when weighing your options-house styles, neighborhood safety, quality of schools, the convenience of location-it all can be quite overwhelming.
-That’s why we’ve researched the best up and coming neighborhoods in Las Vegas for you, so you don’t have to.
+There are so many things to consider when weighing your options-house styles, neighborhood safety, quality of schools, and the convenience of location-it all can be quite overwhelming.
+That’s why we’ve researched the best up-and-coming neighborhoods in Las Vegas for you, so you don’t have to.
 You’ve no doubt seen our Las Vegas City Guide, which includes a short section on a few of Las Vegas’s most popular neighborhoods.

 This list is a more in-depth neighborhood guide meant to examine what it’s like living in each of these highlighted areas, with sneak peeks into popular destinations, as well as housing info and schools in the area (and by the way of introduction, we’re Bellhop—movers in Las Vegas and beyond).

 Bachelor parties, gambling, glitzy bars, and all-you-can-drink booze.
 On the surface, Las Vegas looks like nothing more than a party city.
 But behind the slot machines and neon lights are the traits of Las Vegas that only its close friends know.

 Only the locals know things like its lower cost of living, affordable housing, top-ranking education systems, low crime rates, art and historical districts, outdoorsy destinations, and 300 days of sunshine each year.
 There are actually permanent residents of Sin City living happy lives–raising families even!
 A whole wealth of people have moved beyond the gaming and glamour and seen what’s behind Las Vegas’ dazzling front.